1. The Vijayanagara Empire was founded in ___________.

 Explanation: Gavundas were influential landlords and heads of village administration.

-31. The empire collected land revenue usually in the form of:
+31. The empire collected land revenue usually in the form of___________.

 A) Only cash